 Conduction or vehicle registration stickers can be a pain in the bum to remove when the time comes to dispose of them.
 Even the ornamental decals you‘ve accumulated through the years from joining all sorts of car clubs or making your ride look like a wannabe race car will expire, depending on how much you’ve matured as an enthusiast—or the stickers themselves looking too faded to be display-worthy.

 Before you chisel away or do something that could permanently scar your glass bits, allow us to share a safe, simple, and effective hack to remove car stickers.

 Tools for the job are as follows:

-4) When dealing with stickers attached to the interior side of your windshield and windows, you can follow steps 1 through 3, but take extra care when the surface is covered with automotive tint and/or working on the rear windshield with the heating element.
-When using the aforementioned petroleum products to loosen stickers and dissolve adhesive residue, it is best to soak your towel, test on an inconspicuous spot at a corner to check for adverse reactions to your tint, and apply directly onto the sticker to avoid making a mess or possibly causing damage or stains to your vehicle’s interior materials.
+You can follow steps one through three, but take extra care when the surface is covered with automotive tint and/or working on the rear windshield with the heating element.
+When using petroleum products to loosen stickers and dissolve adhesive residue, it is best to soak your towel, test on an inconspicuous spot at a corner to check for adverse reactions to your tint, and apply directly onto the sticker to avoid making a mess or possibly causing damage or stains to your vehicle’s interior materials.
 Do consider covering areas like your dash or side panels to protect from spillage.